 If your employer/their workers’ comp insurance carrier denies your claim, you do not have to give up your right to the benefits you are owed.
 You have the option of lodging a disputed claim for compensation with the Department of Administration Hearing Office of the Judge of Compensation Claims Division of Workers’ Compensation.
 There are time limits, though.

-If your workers’ comp claim has been denied, our Orlando workers’ compensation lawyers can prepare and lodge a petition for benefits on your behalf, represent you at the mandatory mediation and any hearing before a Judge of Compensation Claims.
+If your workers’ comp claim has been denied, our Orlando workers compensation attorney can prepare and lodge a petition for benefits on your behalf, represent you at the mandatory mediation and any hearing before a Judge of Compensation Claims.

 What Responsibility Does the Employee Have When Filing a Workers’ Comp Claim?